Waffle Cabin logo

 Pros

-Zero disclosed lawsuits, zero franchisor-initiated enforcement actions, zero government penalties, zero franchisee judgments, and zero terminations — a clean legal and compliance record that signals lower legal friction for operators.
+Zero disclosed lawsuits, zero government penalties, zero franchisor-initiated enforcement actions and zero franchisee-initiated judgments/settlements indicate a clean legal and compliance record-an uncommon positive that reduces legal risk compared with typical F&B systems.

 Cons